vesper-framework/vesper/docs/typescript/modules.md

 > This guide is for TypeScript users.
 JavaScript version is [here](../javascript/modules.md).

 Once your project gets larger having everything in a single `src` directory may create a big mess for you.
-GraphStack provides you an abstraction called `module` to separate your different parts of business logic into modules.
+Scepter provides you an abstraction called `module` to separate your different parts of your application into modules.

 Let's create a `User` and `Photo` modules.
 Create `src/user` and `src/photo` directories.
 Each directory must have its own entities, modules, controllers, schemas, etc.
 Each module must have its own "module" file.

-Create `src/user/UserModule.js` and put following contents:
+Create a `UserModule` class inside `src/user/UserModule.ts` file:

 ```typescript
 export class UserModule implements GraphModule {